SongZeHNU/SongZeHNU.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD of Artificial Intelligence
+role: PhD of Pattern Recognition and Intelligent System

 # Organizations/Affiliations to show in About widget
 organizations: